Notre Dame de Namur University: Ralston Hall

 The Notre Dame de Namur University campus developed around Ralston Hall Mansion.
 William Chapman Ralston built Ralston Hall shortly after purchasing the property in 1864.
 William Ralston was a pivotal figure in the gold and silver bonanzas, which helped Ralston amass wealth.
 Ralston Hall was built with a steamboat gothic design on the interior, which is rumored to have been influenced by Ralston's love of boating from a young age.
 The interior of Ralston Hall is strikingly shaped like the inside of a boat.
 Ralston Hall was built as an entertainment destination.
 After William Ralston died, his business partner, William Sharon, came to control the mansion.
 Sharon was a United States senator representing Nevada from 1875 to 1881.
 Ralston Hall has been used for a variety of jobs throughout its history; Ralston Hall held one of the largest American weddings when William Sharon's daughter Flora married Sir Thomas Fermor-Hesketh of England.
-Notre Dame De Namur was chartered by the State of California in 1868 but was not affiliated with Ralston Hall until 1922.
 The mansion was a finishing school for young women until 1898.
 Since 1923 Ralston Hall has been affiliated with Notre Dame de Namur University.